• Skip to primary navigation

 salmon, lemon slices, and broccoli in parchment paper with text overlay

 This easy baked salmon in a bag is bursting with flavor and moisture, you wouldn't believe how easy it is and that it takes just 25 minutes.
-It's cooked in parchment paper to maintain moisture without any effort.
-Plus, it's got the easiest clean up ever.
+It's cooked in parchment paper to maintain moisture without any effort or clean up.

 [This salmon in a bag recipe was originally posted in November 2018.
-It has been updated with new photos, cooking instructions, expert tips, FAQ, related recipes, video and ways to repurpose/use up ingredients]
+It has been updated with new photos (2020), cooking instructions, expert tips, FAQ, related recipes, video and ways to repurpose/use up ingredients]

 Table of contents